-CHILDREN'S RIGHTS (Ed 1119.03)
+CHILDREN'S RIGHTS (Ed 1119.03) (CFR 300.625)

 The District ensures the rights of privacy afforded to children are consistent with those afforded to parents, taking into consideration the age of the child and type or severity of disability.
 The age of majority in New Hampshire is eighteen (18) years, thus parental rights regarding educational records in IDEA and FERPA transfer to students at age 18.
+If the rights accorded to parents are transferred to a student who reaches the age of majority, the rights regarding education records are also transferred to the student.
+The LEA will provide any notice required to the student and the parents.